Home >> Class 12 >> Economics >> Important Questions >> Chapter 6 – Non competitive Markets

 NCERT Questions for Class 12 Economics Chapter 6 – Non competitive Markets

-NCERT Class 12 Macro Economics Chapter 6 Non competitive Markets Microeconomics is a chapter that has been removed from the latest syllabus.
+NCERT Class 12 Micro Economics Chapter 6 Non competitive Markets Microeconomics is a chapter that has been removed from the latest syllabus.
 Non-competitive markets refer to a market structure where there is limited competition among firms.
 Students can learn these concepts through these questions and answers.

 Important Questions with Solutions of Class 12 Economics Chapter 6 – Non competitive Markets